 For example, when I say the word chair, an image of a chair pops into your head.
-But – I guarantee you that the image in your head, is not the same image as the person sitting next to you.
+But I guarantee you that the image in your head, is not the same image as the person sitting next to you.
 No, it is unique in all the world, your image of a chair.
 But–it is still a chair.
 It’s a chair because the universal form of a chair transcends space and time and connects to each of us.
 Everywhere.
-Which means that even if you built the coolest chair the world has ever seen–using a technique that no one has ever heard of before, it is still just a chair.
-It’s not an original idea, or form.
+Which means that even if you built the coolest chair the world has ever seen–using a technique that no one had ever heard of before–it is still just a chair.
+It’s not an original idea, or Form.
 And since originality is the principal foundation of creativity, only a God is capable of creation.

-Iconic Ad Man Leo Burnett said, “The secret of all effective advertising is not the creation of new and tricky words and pictures, but one of putting familiar words and pictures into new relationships” Burnett clearly understood Plato’s theory of forms.
+Iconic Ad Man Leo Burnett said, “The secret of all effective advertising is not the creation of new and tricky words and pictures, but one of putting familiar words and pictures into new relationships.”
+Burnett clearly understood Plato’s Theory of Forms.
 The rest of us, not so much.
 We try to play God and laud each other for our accomplishments.
 But deep down, I believe that we all realize we’re not creative.
-That’s why we compensate for our shortcomings by giving ourselves titles, and trophies and tattoos.
+That’s why we compensate for our shortcomings by giving ourselves titles, trophies, and tattoos.

-Picasso said, ‘Good artists copy, great artists steal.’
-Picasso was no dummy either, and he’s the kind of guy that most of us would consider ‘creative.’
+Picasso said, “Good artists copy, great artists steal.”
+Picasso was no dummy either–and he’s the kind of guy that most of us would consider “high creative.”
 So the next time you see someone with their eyelids pierced or their tongue tattooed, and they say they’re in one of the ‘creative’ industries, just remember this–we’re all just stealing from one another.
 Don’t be a victim of your own ego.